-- MTFs must follow the abortion laws in place by the state or country in which they are located. - If a service woman decides to end a pregnancy that is not due to rape, incest, or life endangerment, she must take leave and pay out-of-pocket for the abortion (which can cost between \$300-\$3,000) as well as any necessary transportation, lodging, or translator services. - The cost of an abortion increases based on how far along you are in your pregnancy and many facilities are only able to offer abortion procedures up to a specific point in development.
+- If a service woman decides to end a pregnancy that is not due to rape, incest, or life endangerment, she must take leave and pay out-of-pocket for the abortion (which can cost between \$300-\$3,000) as well as any necessary transportation, lodging, or translator services. - The cost of an abortion increases based on how far along you are in your pregnancy and many facilities are only able to offer abortion procedures up to a specific point in development. - For the latest information on abortion access in the United States, please click here.